zaaachos/Thesis-Diagnostic-Captioning/README.md

 To be reviewed and to be added..

 ## Abstract
 Recent years have witnessed an increase in studies associated with image captioning, but little of that knowledge has been utilised in the biomedical field.
-This repo (as well as this thesis) addresses medical image captioning, referred as Diagnostic Captioning (DC), the task of assisting medical experts in diagnosis/report drafting.
-We present deep learning uni-modal, cross-modal and multi-modal methods that aim to generate a representative caption for a given medical image.
-The latter approaches, utilise the radiology concepts (tags) used by clinicians to describe a patient's image (e.g., X-Ray, CT scan, etc.) as an additional input data.
+This thesis addresses medical image captioning, referred as Diagnostic Captioning (DC), the task of assisting medical experts in diagnosis/report drafting.
+We present deep learning uni-modal, cross-modal and multi-modal methods that aim to generate a representative ``diagnostic text'' for a given medical image.
+The multi-modal approaches, utilise the radiology concepts (tags) used by clinicians to describe a patient's image (e.g., X-Ray, CT scan, etc.) as an additional input data.
 These methods, have not been adequately applied to biomedical research.
 We also experimented with a novel technique that utilises the captions generated from all the systems implemented as part of this thesis.
-Lastly, this thesis concerns the participation of the AUEB NLP Group, with the author being the main driver, on the 2022 ImageCLEFmedical Caption Prediction task.
-Out of 10 teams, our team came in second on the primary evaluation metric, using an encoder-decoder approach, and first on the secondary metric, utilising an ensemble technique on our generated caption.
+Lastly, this thesis concerns the participation of AUEB's NLP Group, with the author being the main driver, on the 2022 ImageCLEFmedical Caption Prediction task.
+Out of 10 teams, our team came in second based on the primary evaluation metric, using an encoder-decoder approach, and first based on the secondary metric, utilising an ensemble technique applied on our generated captions.
 More about our paper can be found [here](http://ceur-ws.org/Vol-3180/paper-101.pdf)

 ## Datasets
 As mentioned in the `Abstract` section, I participated in ImageCLEFmedical 2022 Caption Prediction task.
 The code also handles ImageCLEF dataset but it is not provided, due to the fact that we, as a group, signed an End User Agreement.
 Thus, only the IU X-Ray dataset is available and can be downloaded by redirecting [here](https://github.com/zaaachos/Thesis-Diagnostic-Captioning/tree/main/data) in `data` directory.